-During free time or off days, project members may go where they wish, subject to the following common-sense precautionary measure:

-When leaving the crew quarters or field site tell someone where you are going, how you are going to get there, and when you are expected to return.
+During free time or off days, project members may go where they wish, subject to the following common-sense precautionary measures: When leaving the crew quarters or field site during a work day or evening, please tell someone staying in camp, and ideally a supervisor, where you are going, how you are going to get there, and when you are expected to return.
 If you are going to be gone appreciably longer than expected, please call in and notify someone.

 Do not go swimming alone, and always be sure to wear a life preserver when boating or kayaking.
+You are responsible for providing your own life vest.